This post may contain affiliate links. Read my whole disclosure here.

 The tears were rolling down his face.
 At first, he hesitated to answer.
 Then he whipped his tears and looked into my eyes.

-And in that moment I realized how wrong I was.
+And at that moment I realized how wrong I was.
 He trusted me so much that what I said to him made him question his feelings.
-Instead of helping him I was making him feel worse.
+Instead of helping him, I was making him feel worse.

-Not only that the fear has not disappeared but he was also feeling bad about being scared.
-I should have know better than doing this!
+Not only that the fear has not disappeared, but he was also feeling bad about being scared.
+I should have known better than doing this!

 “I am sorry”, I said.
 “What I said was wrong.
 You have all the right to be scared.
 And I am here to help you with this!”